-The major risk factor for development of LM/LMM is ultraviolet radiation (UVR), in particular cumulative lifetime UVR exposure.
-Several studies have demonstrated that LM/LMM is strongly associated with chronic UVR exposure, as opposed to nodular melanoma (NM) and superficial spreading melanoma (SSM) which are associated with intense intermittent UVR exposure.
-An Australian study showed increased risk of LM with number of years lived in Australia, hours of sunlight, amount of actinic damage, and prior history of nonmelanoma skin cancer.
+The major risk factor for developing LM/LMM is ultraviolet radiation (UVR), particularly cumulative lifetime UVR exposure.
+Several studies have demonstrated that LM/LMM is strongly associated with chronic UVR exposure, as opposed to nodular melanoma (NM) and superficial spreading melanoma (SSM), which are associated with intense intermittent UVR exposure.
+An Australian study showed an increased risk of LM with the number of years lived in Australia, hours of sunlight, amount of actinic damage, and prior history of nonmelanoma skin cancer.
 LM/LMM is also most likely to occur on the face, a site of chronic sun damage, whereas SSM and NM are more likely to occur on the trunk in men and legs in women, sites which are more often protected.
 Finally, LM tends to occur in older patients compared to SSM and NM, presumably due to the increased lifetime sun exposure in older individuals.

 Aside from UVR, x-ray irradiation, estrogen/progesterone, and nonpermanent hair dyes have been suggested risk factors.
 LM is also more likely to occur in genetic conditions that predispose to sun sensitivity, including oculocutaneous albinism, xeroderma pigmentosum, Werner syndrome, and porphyria cutanea tarda.
 There have been no associations demonstrated with smoking or alcohol.

-LM/LMM is the third most common subtype of melanoma (behind SSM and NM), comprising 4-15% of all melanomas and 10-26% of melanomas on the head and neck.
-The mean age of diagnosis is 66-72 years, compared to 45-57 years for other subtypes of melanoma.
-Women are more often affected than men (ratio 1.7:1) and are slightly older at diagnosis.
+LM/LMM is the third most common subtype of melanoma (behind SSM and NM), comprising 4 to 15% of all melanomas and 10 to 26% of melanomas on the head and neck.
+The mean age of diagnosis is 66-72 years, compared to 45 to 57 years for other melanoma subtypes.
+Women are more often affected than men (ratio 1.7 to 1) and are slightly older at diagnosis.

-The incidence of LM/LMM has been rising over the past few decades, with data from Olmstead County, Minnesota showing an increase from 2.2 cases/100,000 person-years between 1970-1989 to 13.7 cases/100,000 person-years between 2004-2007.
+The incidence of LM/LMM has been rising over the past few decades, with data from Olmstead County, Minnesota showing an increase from 2.2 cases/100,000 person-years between 1970 to 1989 to 13.7 cases/100,000 person-years between 2004 to 2007.
 A similar rise in incidence was observed in the Netherlands.
-Data from California showed a particularly rapid 52% rise in incidence among younger people ages 45-64 between 1990-2000.
+Data from California showed a particularly rapid 52% rise in incidence among younger people ages 45 to 64 between 1990 to 2000.
 It is unclear whether these data represent true increases in incidence or improved diagnosis.
-The faster rise in incidence of MIS compared to invasive melanoma suggests that detection bias plays some role at least.
+The faster rise in the incidence of MIS compared to invasive melanoma suggests that detection bias plays some role at least.

 Surgical excision is the treatment of choice.
-Numerous studies have shown the traditional 0.5 cm surgical margins for MIS to be inadequate for LM, with approximately half of tumors requiring larger margins for clearance and with recurrence rates between 8-20%.
-The National Comprehensive Cancer Network (NCCN) in 2014 updated their guidelines to recommend 0.5-1.0 cm margins for MIS, and several single-center studies have called for larger margins up to 1.0 cm or more.
+Numerous studies have shown the traditional 0.5 cm surgical margins for MIS to be inadequate for LM, with approximately half of tumors requiring larger margins for clearance and recurrence rates between 8 to 20%.
+The National Comprehensive Cancer Network (NCCN) in 2014 updated its guidelines to recommend 0.5 to 1.0 cm margins for MIS, and several single-center studies have called for larger margins up to 1.0 cm or more.
 A recent study by Zitelli and Brodland, in which they treated over 1500 cases of LM with Mohs micrographic surgery (MMS), demonstrated that 1.2 cm margins were required to achieve a 97% clearance rate.
 Among surgical modalities, wide local excision (WLE) remains the standard of care based on expert panels.
 However, there is a growing body of literature showing the MMS may be superior.
-Several institutions that perform both MMS and WLE for LM have demonstrated recurrence rates of 1.8-1.9% using MMS and 5.8-5.9% using WLE.
-In experienced hands and with the use of immunohistochemistry, recurrence rates with MMS can be as low as 0.3-0.5%.
+Several institutions that perform both MMS and WLE for LM have demonstrated recurrence rates of 1.8 to 1.9% using MMS and 5.8-5.9% using WLE.
+In the hands of an experienced practitioner and with the use of immunohistochemistry, recurrence rates with MMS can be as low as 0.3 to 0.5%.

 For patients who wish to avoid surgery or would otherwise be poor surgical candidates, topical imiquimod 5% cream may be a viable alternative, although the data on efficacy is mixed.
-Clinical and histologic clearance rates for imiquimod range between 46-78% and 37-76%, respectively.
+Clinical and histologic clearance rates for imiquimod range between 46 to 78% and 37 to 76%, respectively.
 Radiation therapy may also be an acceptable non-surgical option.
-The method and type of radiation varies, but most commonly fractionated superficial radiotherapy or Grenz rays is delivered.
-Recurrence rates have been reported to be between 5-14%.
+The method and type of radiation vary but most commonly fractionated superficial radiotherapy, or Grenz rays is delivered.
+Recurrence rates have been reported to be between 5 to 14%.
 Finally, many other non-surgical modalities have been reported with varying success, including laser ablation, cryotherapy, azelaic acid, 5-fluorouracil cream, and chemical peels, but the data are too sparse and inconsistent to draw any reliable conclusions.

 The prognosis for LM/LMM excellent.
 In a study of 270 patients with LM/LMM that were completely excised, there were zero disease-related deaths for LM and only one for LMM.
-The 5-year and 10-year disease-specific survival were 100% and 97.1%, respectively.
-Thus, LM in itself does not reduce lifespan.
-Once the tumor becomes invasive, however, the prognosis is the same as for all other melanomas after controlling for Breslow depth, and can be potentially quite poor if the disease becomes metastatic (5-year survival 9-27%).
+The 5-year and 10-year disease-specific survival was 100% and 97.1%, respectively.
+Thus, LM, in itself, does not reduce lifespan.
+Once the tumor becomes invasive, however, the prognosis is the same as for all other melanomas after controlling for Breslow depth and can be potentially quite poor if the disease becomes metastatic (5-year survival 9-27%).
 While mortality is low, morbidity for patients can be significant, given the potentially large surface area on the head/neck that may be involved and the need for extensive surgical excision and reconstruction.

-LM/LMM presents diagnostic and treatment challenges due to its clinical mimicry of benign lesions, its occurrence on background sun-damaged skin thus confounding histopathologic differentiation between true tumor and benign melanocytic activation, and its occurrence on the head/neck, a cosmetically and functionally sensitive area.
-Thus maintaining clinical diligence and having a high index of suspicion is key to early diagnosis, in order to ensure optimal treatment outcomes and minimize morbidity and mortality for the patient.
+LM/LMM presents diagnostic and treatment challenges due to its clinical mimicry of benign lesions, its occurrence on background sun-damaged skin, thus confounding histopathologic differentiation between true tumor and benign melanocytic activation its occurrence on the head/neck, a cosmetically and functionally sensitive area.
+Thus maintaining clinical diligence and having a high index of suspicion is key to early diagnosis to ensure optimal treatment outcomes and minimize patient morbidity and mortality.
 Surgical excision is the treatment of choice, with MMS emerging as a surgical option that may prove superior to WLE.

 |||Kallini JR,Jain SK,Khachemoune A, Lentigo maligna: review of salient characteristics and management.
 American journal of clinical dermatology.
 2013 Dec [PubMed PMID: 24019181]|